enokidotsite/panel/readme.md

 # Enoki Starter Kit

-The [Enoki](https://github.com/jondashkyle/enoki) starter kit is an example of common patterns used within a site.
+This starter-kit is an example of how you might structure an [Enoki](https://github.com/jondashkyle/enoki) site.
 It includes [content](#content) and a [design](#site).
-It’s sort of like [Kirby](http://getkirby.com), but built entirely in javascript and using [Choo](https://github.com/choojs/choo) as a little front-end framework.
+It's a bit like the [Kirby](https://github.com/getkirby/starterkit) starter-kit, but built entirely in javascript and uses [Choo](https://github.com/choojs/choo) for the front-end.

-This is **pre-alpha**, so features are missing, and the bugs are rampant.
-This documentation is trying to accommodate those with an intermediate understanding of javascript and familiarity with similar projects, but there are [some great things](#features) already in place.
+This is **pre-alpha**, so features are missing, and bugs are rampant.
+This documentation is currently trying to accommodate those with an intermediate understanding of javascript and familiarity with similar projects, but there are [some great things](#features) already in place.

 ## Sections